-The Board of the Australia-ASEAN Council will assess each application.
-Board members are listed on the Australia-ASEAN Council website.
+The Australia-ASEAN Council Board will assess each application.
+Board members are listed on the AAC website.
 Board members are treated as Commonwealth officials due to their role in the assessment process in accordance with Part 1, section 2.8 of the CGRGs and the Public Governance, Performance and Accountability Act.